 Firefighting with traditional solutions is hard.
 Dashboards only show you that there is a problem, not where, and not what caused it.
 Going through logs takes time, and it’s hard to find that needle in a haystack.
 Metrics and logs let you know there’s an issue, but they can’t always tell you where and when.
 That’s where distributed tracing comes in.

-Distributed tracing provides a view of the life of a request as it travels across multiple hosts and services communicating over various protocols.
-Here’s an example of a request from a client through a load balancer into several backend systems.
-With distributed tracing implemented, you have a window into performance at every step in the request.
+Distributed tracing provides a view of a request as it travels across multiple hosts and services that may be communicating over various protocols.

 A trace starts with a root span where the request starts.
 This root span can have one or more child spans, and each one of those child spans can have child spans.